luminati-io/India-Proxies/README.md

 An India proxy server is a server based in India that serves as an intermediary between your device and the internet.
 It provides anonymity, helps bypass restrictions and blocks, enables web content scraping, and enforces content filtering policies.

 ### Can I target ZIP codes across India?
 Yes, you can choose IPs using India zip code level targeting.
-Bright Data also offers city and state level US proxy targeting.
+Bright Data also offers city and state level proxy targeting.

 ### What types of plans are available?
 Bright Data offers flexible pricing models, including: